tdtin95/smartchoice/README.md

 When product-service recieve a request to get information for a product , it will call product-adapter-service to get those information from providers.
 Each information for a product will be grouped by productName call ProductGroup.
 In order to make the system performance and saving the cost, each time we have a ProductGroup information, we will cache it to Redis (note that it will be a redis separated databa from product-adapter-service, redis support us to have multiple databse in the same Redis server).
 This cache can have longer lifespan, since product information of a product does not change too frequently, cache lifespan is surely configurable.

 Product service as a consumer also listens on Kafka queue, whenever it recieve a product information, it will update Redis cache.
 In scalable perspective, when a lot of requests are made to multiple product-service instance to search to same productName, if at least one instance have recieved that product information from product-adapter-service and cached it, then other intances just get from cache instead of make a call to product-adapter-service.
 This approach can reduce calls to product-adapter-service, fast reaction.
 If one instance of product service is dead, when a new instance created, it also can get information from message queue or cache.
-The interaction between product-service and product-adapter-service is decribe in the following picture
+The interaction between product-service and product-adapter-service is decribed in the following picture

 ![Product flow](docs/product-flow.png)